Toward Data Efficient Model Merging between Different Datasets without Performance Degradation: Introduction

-The fact that all data points are required for effective model merging is a major constraint in terms of the cost of data storage.
-Thus, we further investigate a fourth research question. \begin{itemize} \item RQ4: Can we reduce the data points required for effective model merging? \end{itemize} To answer RQ4, we propose merging models using a condensed dataset instead of a real dataset.
-Dataset condensation~\citep{zhao2021dataset} is a method of distilling the knowledge of a dataset into small numbers of data points to achieve high accuracy with less data.
-The proposed method can reduce the number of data points required for model merging by dataset condensation.
-Our experiments show that model merging with a condensed dataset is competitive with the baseline.
-In particular, the model merging using the condensed dataset has better accuracy than models trained from scratch by using the union set of the condensed dataset.
+While model merging between different datasets can achieve high accuracy through neuron alignment with datasets, the necessity of utilizing full datasets presents a significant limitation.
+This limitation is particularly pronounced in scenarios when only the models are published without their datasets.
+Furthermore, the requirement of full datasets for model merging leads to significantly increased storage costs.
+In collaborative projects across multiple organizations, these limitations pose notable challenges.
+Sharing individually trained models is generally feasible, but exchanging large datasets often faces practical barriers, such as privacy, security, or logistical issues.
+Thus, we further investigate a third research question addressing these challenges. \begin{itemize} \item RQ3: Can we reduce the data points required for effective model merging? \end{itemize} To address RQ3, we propose a method for model merging using a small surrogate dataset instead of a full-scale real dataset.
+We explore two approaches for generating a surrogate dataset: (i) Coreset selection~\citep{mirzasoleiman2020coresets,guo2022deepcore}, which aims to select a subset of the most informative training samples, and (ii) Dataset condensation~\citep{zhao2021dataset,nguyen2021dataset}, which distills the knowledge of a dataset into small numbers of data points to achieve high accuracy with less data.
+Our experiments demonstrate that model merging using both our proposed methods achieves higher accuracy than the baselines, which include the MW method and existing techniques for model merging between different datasets.
+In particular, it is surprising that high accuracy is achieved even when using a simple coreset selection with random sampling from each class.
 This is because the proposed method has the advantage of using the optimal weight information of each dataset.
-The neuron alignment operation keeps a low loss value on the mixed dataset, since its alignment keeps the optimized loss value on the individual datasets.
-Our main contributions are summarized as follows: \begin{itemize} \item We confirm that model merging becomes more difficult as datasets become more different. \item We reveal that the difficulty of model merging is caused by the loss landscapes of each dataset being mismatched as datasets become more different. \item We find that dataset is currently required for effectively merging models between different datasets. \item We propose a method of model merging by using a condensed dataset instead of a real dataset.
+The neuron alignment operation keeps a low loss value on the mixed dataset, since its alignment strictly keeps the optimized loss value on the individual datasets.
+Our main contributions are summarized as follows: \begin{itemize} \item We show that model merging becomes more difficult as datasets become more different and reveal that the difficulty of model merging is caused by the closest optimal weights having a large loss value on the datasets of each other as datasets become more different. \item We find that dataset information is currently required for effectively merging models between different datasets and that the alignment criteria created from the weights are not positively correlated with the performance. \item We propose a method of merging models by using a surrogate dataset including random sampling instead of the real dataset.
 This approach greatly reduces the number of data points required. \end{itemize}